rythrojaofficial/axis45/events/260131/backflip-a-thon.md

 ## Axis 45's Backflip-a-Thon Fundraiser

-Seattle Tricking's Axis 45 is hosting a Backflip-a-Thon to raise funds for upcoming lease negotiations.
+Seattle Tricking's Axis 45 is hosting a Backflip-a-Thon on Saturday, Jan 31 to raise funds for our pending lease re-negotiation.

-Our evil landlords have materialized 8k worth of fees bogus fees and are putting pressure on us to accept unfavorable lease terms if we can't pay a good portion of that immediately.
+Our evil landlords have materialized 8k worth of  bogus fees and are putting pressure on us to accept unfavorable lease terms if we can't pay a good portion of that immediately.

 You can support our goal by pledging a certain dollar amount per backflip from the group OR per backflip from a specific member.

+If this gym and this community means something to you, we're asking you assist us in our quest to 1000 backflips!

 ### Quest to 1,000 Backflips